 The Common Law: Austin Summer Water Restrictions

 Under Stage 2 restrictions, all residential properties, including single-family homes, duplexes, triplexes, and fourplexes, have specific watering days determined by street address.
 Odd-numbered addresses may water only on Saturdays.
 Even-numbered addresses may water only on Sundays.
-Due to the heat, watering on the designated days with hose-end sprinklers and soakers is limited to before 10am and after 7pm, and automatic irrigation is limited to before 10am.
+Due to the heat, watering on the designated days with hose-end sprinklers and soakers is limited to before 10am and after 7pm, and automatic irrigation is limited to before 5am and after 7pm.

 Violations of the city watering schedule are Class C misdemeanors, with each instance punishable by a fine of up to $500.
 The watering ordinance is enforced.
 However, the city's stated goal is to work with Austin water users to obtain compliance, not to issue fines.
 The city typically prefers to educate people about the proper way to water their landscapes and assist them in complying with the ordinance.
 According to the city, violators are often unaware of the problem and make corrections immediately.